The following page contains links to government information in regards to the latest avian flu situation and diseases in animals and livestock.

 Current updated information on African Swine Fever is available to view on the attached document African Swine Fever Guidance for Pig keepers.

-For further information. please contact us:
+or please contact us:

 - African Swine Fever Guidance for Pig keepers_v4